ldsands/UsefulCodeSnippets/other_software/Linux/Manjaro.md

         - I do this for my two Outlook Accounts (Personal Outlook, Uiowa Outlook, [MonkeyType](https://monkeytype.com/))
 - Dolphin
     - I hide the following directories from the "Places" panel: `Music`, `Pictures` and `Videos`
-    - I add these directories to the "Places" panel: `pCloudDrive`, `pCloudLocal`, `ComputerStuff`, `ResearchProjects` and `Uiowa`.
+    - I add these directories to the "Places" panel: `pCloudDrive`, `pCloudLocalLevi`, `ComputerStuff`, `ResearchProjects` and `Uiowa`.
 I also add any current project and class directories for easy access.
     - In "Configure Toolbars" I search for "Up" in "Available actions" and add it to "Current Actions" and then move it to the top.
 - Gwenview (an Image Viewer)
     - "Configure Keyboard Shortcuts"